 Once the dough nears room temperature roll it out with a bit of flour to your desired thickness and place on pizza stone/baking dish.

-Proceed just as you would expect: spread sauce, add spinach first, followed by prosciutto and mozzarella.
+Proceed just as you would expect: spread sauce then add the prosciutto and mozzarella.
 Place the figs on the top, sprinkle with goat cheese and bake according to directions on the dough packaging or until cheese is melted and crust is golden.